 Since the digitization of marketing, brands possess unique new opportunities to elevate the way they attract prospective customers.
 Through digital marketing, brands can now insert themselves into almost every facet of consumers’ daily lives, fighting for their constant attention and—more importantly—their loyalty.

 How?
-By using creative assets that not only tell a compelling story, but that also resonate with their target audience.
+By using creative assets that not only tell a compelling story but also resonates with their target audience.
 Here’s what brands and marketers should know about creative assets.

-Creative assets are files like images, audio, documents, and other digital media that advertise to target audiences.
+Creative assets are files like images, audio, documents, and other digital media that are used in marketing campaigns to target audiences.
 Typically, they are stored and organized in some type of asset management system that helps manage the overall function of files within a company workflow.

 Creative assets can help enhance the story that your brand is telling by allowing your brand to create a more holistic campaign.
-For example, many organizations have recently turned to virtual events instead of in-person trade shows.
-To create an online event that is just as engaging as the real thing, brands can circulate creative assets like virtual backgrounds, social media posts, and other branded content to event participants to help enhance their experience.
+For example, many organizations are adopting a combination of in-person and virtual events.
+To create an event that works across physical and digital space, brands can circulate creative assets like virtual backgrounds, social media posts, and other branded content to virtual event participants to help enhance their experience.
+For physical event attendees, creative assets should be extremely similar to the digital experience, with similar name badges, signage, and promotion.

 To make executing marketing campaigns more efficient, make sure you optimize how you organize and store your assets.
 A digital asset management solution (DAM) can improve the overall organization of your business by providing a one-stop-shop repository for your brand’s assets, making it easier to share files and collaborate on projects.
 DAM solutions also consolidate assets in one place, which simplifies distribution so that marketers can easily push content out on social channels, web content management systems, marketing automation systems, third-party distribution services, and more.